Westernization: Process

-Colonization (1400s–1970s)
+Colonization and Europeanization (1400s–1970s)

-Europeanization

 From the 1400s onward, Europeanization and colonialism spread gradually over much of the world and controlled different regions during this five centuries long period, colonizing or subjecting the majority of the globe.

 Following World War II, Western leaders and academics sought to expand innate liberties and international equality.
 A period of decolonization began.
 At the end of the 1960s, most colonies were allowed autonomy.
 Those new states often adopted some aspects of Western politics such as a constitution, while frequently reacting against Western culture.